GIFT (gamete intrafallopian transfer) and ZIFT (zygote intrafallopian transfer) are modified versions of in vitro fertilization (IVF).

-If the woman is not capable of producing eggs that can be used in GIFT, but her partner's sperm is capable of fertilization, they might consider getting eggs from a donor.
+If the women are not capable of producing eggs that can be used in GIFT, but their partner's sperm is capable of fertilization, they might consider getting eggs from a donor.
 One reason for using an egg donor is age.
-Women over 35 are less likely to have viable eggs and more likely to have children with birth defects than younger women.
-A woman with premature ovarian failure, a condition in which menopause has begun early, might also consider a donor if she wants to carry a child.
+Women over age 35 are less likely to have viable eggs and more likely to have children with birth defects than younger women.
+Women with premature ovarian failure, a condition in which menopause has begun early, might also consider a donor if they want to carry a child.
 Most egg donation is anonymous, but some couples prefer to know their egg donor and take legal steps to contract for the donation of the eggs.

 GIFT: What You Can Expect